cmalla94/cmalla94.github.io/README.txt

 My landing page with extensive details about my academic career and work experience.
-Take a look through and contact me if you have any questions.
+Take a look and contact me if you have any questions.

 Credits: